ISBN 9781913260149 (paperback), 162 pages

 But there is more.
 If I am to believe all that I see in the media, happiness is to be six foot tall or more and to have bleached teeth and a firm abdomen, all the latest clothes, accessories, and electronics, a picture-perfect partner who is both a great lover and a terrific friend, an assortment of healthy and happy children, a large house in a good neighbourhood, a second property in an idyllic holiday location, a top-of-the-range car to shuttle back and forth from the one to the other, a clique of friends with whom to have fabulous dinner parties, three or four foreign holidays a year, and, of course, a prestigious job that does not detract from any of the above.

 There are at least three major problems that I can see with this and similar ideals of happiness.
-First, it represents a state of affairs that is impossible to attain to and that is, therefore, in itself an important source of unhappiness..
+First, it represents a state of affairs that is impossible to attain to and that is, therefore, in itself an important source of unhappiness.
 Second, it is situated in an idealized and hypothetical future rather than an imperfect but actual present in which true happiness is much more likely to be found, albeit with an altered frame of mind.
-And third, it has largely been defined by economic and even social and political interests that have little to do with true happiness, which has far more to do with the practice of reason and the peace of mind that this eventually brings.
+And third, it has largely been defined by economic, social, and political interests that have little to do with true happiness, which has far more to do with the practice of reason and the peace of mind that this eventually brings.

 In short, it is not just that the bar for happiness is set too high, but also that it is set in the wrong place, and that it is, in fact, the wrong bar.
 Jump and you’ll only break your back.